zanppa/tmlink/client/README.md

 This is very very preliminary for testing purposes only.

-Tested on Devuan Ascii.
+Tested on Devuan Excalibur.

 ## License
-Copyright (C) 2019 Lauri Peltonen
+Copyright (C) 2019, 2026 Lauri Peltonen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by